Many of us learned from childhood

 Many folks didn’t have glass windows, and few girls had ever owned a bra.

 I quickly reasoned that what we were contributing, was for a good cause.
-And I still research good causes today!
+And I still research, volunteer, and give to good causes today!

 More importantly… we as a family made a conscious choice to make a difference in these people’s lives.